-Pulse and tempo are under control most of the time; lapses are infrequent and usually happen in more
+Pulse and tempo are under control most of the time; lapses are infrequent and usually happen in more difficult situations.
+Clarity and ensemble cohesiveness is excellent most of the time

 Articulation/Bowing: Articulation/bowing technique is well developed.
 Thorough knowledge of